shabbychef/ggallin/README.md

 Sometimes these transforms can not be expressed functionally but instead rely on data.
 In this case we can imagine that we have some paired data that provide the transformation _x -> y_.
-We provide a scale transformation that
+We provide a scale transformation that supports linear interpolation.
+We also provide another scale transformation that accepts _x_ and positive 'weights' _w_, and computes _y_ by taking the cumulative sum of weights, called a 'warp' transformation.

+Here we illustrate the warp transformation by plotting the cumulative return of the 'UMD' factor against a time scale that is uniform in cumulative daily VIX (whatever that means):

 ```r